-HST131 Survey of Civilization I 3 cr. hr.
+Survey of Civilization I

 The history of the world is a complex process in which many branches of the human community have played an active part, and the dominance of any one area of world has been, then, a temporary rather than a permanent phenomenon.
 This course's purpose is to present a balance in World history, including the rich diversity of many cultures prior to 1500 with special emphasis on the rise of the West.